Monday, January 16, 2012

 http://www.bottlebooks.com

-In 1888, while in Austin, Texas, Radam built the Koppel Building at 322 Congress Avenue, which still stands today.
+In 1888, Radam built the Koppel Building at 322 Congress Avenue in Austin, Texas, which still stands today.
 Radam became wealthy from the patent medicine business and moved to a luxury mansion overlooking New York's Central Park.
 He opened factories in London and Melbourne, Australia.
-Radam died a rich man in 1902 and is buried in Austin's Oakwood Cemetery.
+Radam died a wealthy man in 1902 and is buried in Austin's Oakwood Cemetery.

 Koppel Building, Austin, Texas, Photo by Larry Miller